Leadership Coaching for Executives through Mentoring

 What is leadership coaching?

 Leadership coaching is the process of helping leaders develop the capabilities needed to work well with others and lead more effectively.
 Coaching helps leaders understand their strengths and weaknesses while offering training to grow their skills.
-Ultimately, coaching should empower leaders with the ability to lead confidently, help the people they manage to live up to their full potential and have a positive impact on the organization.
+Ultimately, coaching should empower manager effectiveness.
+It can instill people with the ability to lead confidently, help the people they manage to live up to their full potential and have a positive impact on the organization.

 Examples of Leadership Coaching in the Workplace